notryanb/cookbook/README.md

 This Nu Cookbook is a collection of examples to help you get the most out of using Nushell.
 Unless otherwise noted,
 all _recipies_ are available in the `0.5.0` version of Nu with `--all-features` enabled.
-Recipies marked with  `master-only` are available when the nushell is built from source using the `master` branch.
+Recipies marked with  `master-only` are available when nushell is built from source using the `master` branch.

-While this cookbook is a series of examples to get you started, you may want to review the official [nushell book](https://book.nushell.sh/) for a more comprehensive walkthrough.
+While this cookbook is a series of examples to help get you started, you may want to review the official [nushell book](https://book.nushell.sh/) for a more comprehensive walkthrough.